ThatGhost/SnapExit/README.md

 # Snap exit

-A nuget package that allows for exception like behaviour to validate state in a given ASP.NET Core API project.
+A middleware package that allows for exception like behaviour to validate state in a given ASP.NET Core API project.
 But with all the performance benifits of cancelation tokens.

 Any feedback is helpfull.
 Please leave it in the Issues section